mobilise-d/mobgap/docs/guides/common_datatypes.md

 Compared to the low level datatypes, datasets are higher level abstractions, containing all data and metadata associated with a set of recordings.
-They are based on the {py:class}`tpcp.Datasets` class and allow to easily load and access otherwise complex data structures.
+They are based on the {external:class}`tpcp.Dataset` class and allow to easily load and access otherwise complex data structures.

 A dataset that has only one "row" (i.e. one recording) is referred to as a "datapoint" and is the expected input for